dotse/tls-fed-auth/tls-fed-auth.md

 ## Verifying the Federation Metadata Signature

-Ensuring data integrity and security within the FedAE framework relies on verifying the signature of downloaded federation metadata.
+Ensuring data integrity and security within the MATF framework relies on verifying the signature of downloaded federation metadata.
 This verification process confirms the data's origin, ensuring it comes from the intended source and has not been altered by unauthorized parties.
 By establishing the authenticity of the metadata, trust is maintained in the information it contains, including valid member public key pins and issuer certificates.
 To achieve a robust implementation, it is crucial to consider the security aspects outlined in [@!RFC7515].
 Key points include handling algorithm selection, protecting against key compromise, and ensuring the integrity of the signature process.

 ## Time Synchronization

-Maintaining synchronized clocks across all federation members is critical for the security of the FedAE framework.
+Maintaining synchronized clocks across all federation members is critical for the security of the MATF framework.
 Inaccurate timestamps can compromise the validity of digital signatures and certificates, hinder reliable log analysis, and potentially expose the system to time-based attacks.
 Therefore, all federation members MUST employ methods to ensure their system clocks are synchronized with a reliable time source.

 # Acknowledgements